vlandham/captain_z/out/captain_z.md

 _The map is safe, I've got the key.
 The map is safe, I've got the key._ This is what Spears told himself as he hustled down the stairs towards the map room.

-The only key to that chest that carried the map was indeed still around his neck.
+The only key to the chest where the map was stored was still wrapped around his neck.
 He could feel it swinging back and forth as he ran.

 He burst into the map room.
 Looking at the corner where the chest should be, he let out a groan.